California passes massive climate and clean energy package, halts closure of state's last nuclear plant - KTVZ

 Among other things, the legislation will codify new benchmarks to get California to 90% clean electricity by 2035 and 95% by 2040 — stepping stones toward its already established goal of 100% clean electricity by 2045.

-The package’s passage is a major victory for Newsom, who advocated strongly for new climate measures at the start of the state’s legislative session.
+The package’s passage is a major victory for Gov. Gavin Newsom, who advocated strongly for new climate measures at the start of the state’s legislative session.

 Newsom’s office did not immediately respond to a request for comment.